Professional Issues Tracker

 Our position

-The PICPA will support corrective legislation to replace the current inequitable credit mechanism with a simpler deduction that avoids unnecessary complexity and relieves double taxation.
-Legislation should be introduced to allow an affiliate that is subject to CNIT a deduction equivalent to the intangible expenses or costs added back under the current law.
+The PICPA State Taxation Steering Committee initiated corrective legislation introduced by Rep. George Dunbar, CPA (Inactive) - House Bill 2422 - to replace the current inequitable credit mechanism with a simpler deduction that avoids unnecessary complexity and relieves double taxation.
+This legislation will allow an affiliate that is subject to CNIT a deduction equivalent to the intangible expenses or costs added back under the current law.

 Optional Entity-Level SALT Cap Workaround